Board of Directors

 Jenni Pinkstaff, Treasurer

-As a sixth generation Astorian who was born and raised here, I love a tremendous love for our community.
+As a sixth-generation Astorian who was born and raised here, I love a tremendous love for our community.
 I have also been on the board for the Scandinavian Midsummer Festival.
 It is important to me to show my daughter what giving to our community means.
 This is why I became part of the United Way.

-2022-2023 Board of Directors
+2022-2023 UWCC Board

 Cathy Jo Kirkpatrick, Alexandroff Dental, Independent Arbonne Consultant